 Now, futures trading has several benefits for traders.
 Firstly, a futures contract allows them to set a bidding price for buying or selling Bitcoin at a predetermined price.

 For example, you can enter a futures contract stating that you would buy 1 BTC for $40 000 on 1 April 2022.
 Another trader could accept this contract and sell their BTC at this price.
-Of course, if the value of Bitcoin increases to $50 000, you would buy it at a much lower price, and the seller would need to take a loss selling it at $10 000 below market price.
+Of course, if the value of Bitcoin increases to $50 000, you would buy it at a much lower cost, and the seller would need to take a loss selling it at $10 000 below market price.

 Following that, CME Bitcoin futures contracts do not involve actual Bitcoin.
 They do not have a direct effect on the market price of Bitcoin.
 Though, in the long term, there is a possibility that the capital invested in Bitcoin futures will give the asset more stability and liquidity.